AnemonePetal/fmhpc/README.md

 # Model Architecture Justification(Ablation study)

-The Mantis Fundamental Model (FM) employs a two-component architecture designed for High-Performance Computing (HPC) telemetry forecasting.
+The Mantis Model (SysMixer) employs a two-component architecture designed for High-Performance Computing (HPC) telemetry forecasting.
 These components are:

 1. **Time-Mixing Module:** An MLP module focused on capturing temporal dependencies and patterns within individual telemetry time series.
 2. **Feature-Mixing Module:** An MLP module designed to model the dependencies _across_ different telemetry variables originating from the same compute node.

-While compute nodes in HPC clusters exhibit interdependence due to shared resources (e.g., network, parallel file systems), potentially motivating a third component for modeling cross-node relationships (a "node-mixing" module), our analysis indicates that the two-component FM architecture achieves superior performance.
+While compute nodes in HPC clusters exhibit interdependence due to shared resources (e.g., network, parallel file systems), potentially motivating a third component for modeling cross-node relationships (a "node-mixing" module), our analysis indicates that the two-component SysMixer architecture achieves superior performance.

-To justify this design choice, we compared the standard FM against two variants:
+To justify this design choice, we compared the standard SysMixer against two variants:

-- **FM-TM (Time-Mixing Only):** A baseline model containing only the time-mixing module, thus capturing only intra-telemetry temporal dynamics.
+- **SysMixer-TM (Time-Mixing Only):** A baseline model containing only the time-mixing module, thus capturing only intra-telemetry temporal dynamics.
-- **FM-NM (Node-Mixing Included):** A more complex model incorporating time-mixing, feature-mixing, and an additional node-mixing module to explicitly model cross-node interactions.
+- **SysMixer-NM (Node-Mixing Included):** A more complex model incorporating time-mixing, feature-mixing, and an additional node-mixing module to explicitly model cross-node interactions.

 Performance was evaluated using the Root Mean Squared Error (RMSE) on the JLab and OLCF datasets.

 **Performance Comparison:**

-- **Overall Performance:** As shown in the following table, the  FM achieves the lowest average RMSE across all telemetries on both datasets.
+- **Overall Performance:** As shown in the following table, the  SysMixer achieves the lowest average RMSE across all telemetries on both datasets.

 <table>
     <thead>